11 Canned Meat Ideas I Recommend

 How Can I Use Kipper Snacks?

-I’m not very fond of fish, but Mark loves these.
+I’m not very fond of fish, but Mark loves most varieties.
 He eats them right out of the can with sliced bread and butter or crackers and cheese.
-It may sound too good to be true, but when we first got married we could find the small cans of Kipper Snacks priced at 10 cans for $1.00.
-Of course, that’s been over 50 years ago.
+It may sound too good to be true, but when we first got married, we could find the small cans of Kipper Snacks priced at $1.00 for ten cans.
+Of course, that was over 56 years ago.
 Mark was in heaven!

 11. Sardines